emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-8-30-Predicting Short Term Trucking Rates with Random Forests.md

 |:--:|
 | *Figure 13: Feature importances for FLT and LTL* |

-## 7. Model Persistance
+## 7. Persist Model

 Model persistence is a technique where you take your trained model and write or persist it to the disk.
 And once you have your model saved on the disk, you can use it whenever you want.
-S o simply read and load the file and get the trained model back that you can use for making predictions.
+After you read and load the file and get the trained model back that you can use for making predictions.
 This is a very powerful technique because now you don't have to train the model every time by executing different cells of the Jupyter Notebook in order to use the trained model.
 You can persist your trained model once, and then you can use it later.